Nuptial flight: Flying ant day

-"Flying ant day" is an informal term for the day on which queen ants emerge from the nest to begin their nuptial flight, although citizen science based research has demonstrated that nuptials flights are not particularly spatially or temporally synchronised.
+"Flying ant day" is an informal term for the day on which future queen ants emerge from the nest to begin their nuptial flight, although citizen science based research has demonstrated that nuptials flights are not particularly spatially or temporally synchronised.
 However, the number of ants flying on certain days can be large enough to be detected by weather service radar systems, resembling rain showers.

 In most species, the male ants fly alongside them, although they are smaller and less noticeable.
 The queens fly around – some covering very long distances, others only a few meters – then mate and drop to the ground, where they lose their wings and attempt to start a new ant colony.
 The mass of flying insects often attracts the attention of predators such as birds, and it is common to see flocks gorging on the readily available food.

 This phenomenon occurs in many colonies simultaneously when local weather conditions are appropriate, to reduce the effectiveness of predation, and to ensure that the queens and males from different colonies stand a chance of meeting and interbreeding.
 It therefore has the appearance of being a 'timed' event or that the ants somehow communicate.
 However neither of these is likely to be the case – it could be simply a common response to temperature, humidity and wind speed and time of year.